There are 250,000+ Magento websites running eCommerce businesses. Magento is powering 25% of all the online stores.

 There are 5000+ Magento extensions available to enhance the functionality of the eCommerce platform.

-There are many businesses whose work are centered around creating extensions and modules for Magento.
+There are many businesses whose work are centred around creating extensions and modules for Magento.
 Then there freelancers building custom apps to game up the Magento websites.

 These extensions help the non-tech person to manage the store without tweaking the codes.
 You will find the extensions for nearly everything, such as SEO, blog, marketplace, contact form, etc.

 These helpful extensions make the platform rather attractive and more user friendly.